cove/cove/hugo/content/problem-classifications.md

 the problem in 2 at a later time.

-Which further follows that the true solution is the _understanding_ of the constituents, and the apparent forward solution is really the by product of understanding.
+Which further follows that the true solution is the _understanding_ of the constituents, and the apparent forward solution is really the byproduct of understanding.